 With a PR package from Pressfarm, you can build effective media relations and put your brand on the map.

 2) Manage contacts with CRM software

 Without a CRM tool to organize and manage all of your contacts, you would quickly lose sight of everything.
-This would result in a jumble of names and numbers scattered on your phone, computer, and most likely some pieces of paper on your desk.
+This would result in a jumble of names and numbers scattered on your phone, or computer.
+This is in addition to some pieces of paper on your desk.

-A robust media relations CRM platform will not only operate as a digital contact book for you, but it will also help you to keep track of your interactions with everyone.
+A robust media relations CRM platform will operate as a digital contact book for you.
+It will also help you to keep track of your interactions with everyone.
 You can easily view your contact records and quickly access any conversations you need to review before contacting someone.

-This allows you to rapidly catch up on any of the numerous discussions they may be handling in the thick of a hectic political PR campaign, restart conversations, or recognize when a contact is ready to go on to the next stage.
+This allows you to rapidly catch up on any of the numerous discussions they may be handling in the thick of a hectic political PR campaign.
+You can also restart conversations, or recognize when contact is ready to move on to the next stage.

 3) Create press releases and other newsworthy content